 How to apply

-If you have completed a traineeship in another EU institution or body for more than six weeks, you can’t apply for a Commission traineeship.
+If you have completed a traineeship in another European Union institution or body or have worked for more than 6 weeks, or 42 calendar days (week-ends included) in any European institution, EU Body, EU Executive Agency, EU delegations or for Members of Parliament (MEPs), you can’t apply for a Commission traineeship.

 Launched in 1960, this is the longest running traineeship programme of its kind.
 The traineeships at the European Commission will provide you with practical knowledge of the working of Commission departments and enable you to acquire personal experience through the contacts you will make in the course of your everyday work.
 You will also be able to further and put into practice the knowledge you have acquired during your studies.
 Usually, trainees are awarded a training grant, while disabled trainees may receive a supplementary grant.